cn-uofbasel/BACnet/groups/07-logStore/src/README.md

 The ultimate goal would be to integrate our product into the application written by group 14 to place the database into the same folder as the feed control application.

 Furthermore is planned to have the check functionality which verifies the feeds and control which feeds will be copied by group 4 or 12 to be placed within this application in the directory `logStore/verific/verify_insertion.py` and which then would be called every time either group 4 or 12 would want to include some data into the database.

+The required methods and implementations have been done from the side of group 7 and the ball is currently in the yard of group 14 to implement their part.
+An extra table with various methods of retrieval have been implemented and group 14 received full support for their idea of a verification.

+## Testing:
+The module has been extensively tested by us and there are unit tests for most if not all functionalities.
+For use cases please have a look at the unit tests as those represent on how the code is intended to be used.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.